Love.Live.Life

-Love.Live.Life is the third studio album released by English hip-hop trio N-Dubz, released on 29 November 2010, as a collaboration by All Around the World and Island Records.
+Love.Live.Life is the third studio album released by the English hip-hop trio N-Dubz, released on 29 November 2010, as a collaboration by All Around the World and Island Records.
 Following the release of the album the group announced a hiatus to focus on all three individual solo projects.

 Background

 The group began recording the album following the success of Against All Odds.
 Following the success of the group's MOBO Award-winning single "Playing with Fire", the group announced that they would be embarking on a trip to the United States in an attempt to secure a record deal for themselves there.
 The group, however, were banned from travelling to the country because of visa issues which were later resolved in early February.
 Former Island Def Jam boss L.A.
 Reid, a big N-Dubz fan, then arranged a meeting with the group with the intention of signing the trio to his label.
 In May 2010, it was announced that the group had secured a five-album recording deal with Island Records.
-The group recorded the album with American producers Salaam Remi, Jean Baptiste Kouame and Jim Jonsin on the album.
+The group recorded the album with American producers Salaam Remi, Jean Baptiste and Jim Jonsin on the album.
 The making of the album was released on DVD.